mosip/hackathon/README.md

 # hackathon
-Repository where all hackathon problem statements of MOSIP
+This repository contains all the hackathon problem statements of MOSIP